Below are the stated Auckland Grammar School Rules as of September 2019.

 (b) Any student enrolled at Tibbs House as a Boarder and at the School as a student shall at all times during the school term be subject both to the Tibbs House Rules and to these Rules.

 These Rules are a guide and are not intended to be a comprehensive statement or exhaustive list.
-The School reserves the right to amend/replace these Rules from time to time and all students are expected to know the rules and comply with them at all times.
+The School reserves the right to amend/replace these Rules from time to time at its discretion and all students are expected to know the rules and comply with them at all times.